scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 specific to just one type of computational pattern (stencil, matrix multiplication, etc.), we can select an implementation strategy and apply optimizations that take advantage of this domain information in generating the efficiency-level code.
+For example, returning to the domain of stencils, one optimization called *time skewing* [Wonn00]_ involves blocking in time for a stencil applied repeatedly to the same grid--- a transformation that requires knowing the "footprint" of the stencil.
+Because we have easy access to this information, since we know it is a stencil and are not writing a general compiler, we can more easily write this transformation, taking advantage of our domain-specific knowledge and not having to write some way to "detect" a stencil and its footprint from general loops.
+We therefore
+leverage the dynamic features of modern languages like Python to defer until runtime what most libraries must do at compile time, and to do it with higher-level domain information than most compilers can assume.

+..
 For example, returning to the stencil example above, a fundamental stencil "primitive" is applying the function to each neighbor of a stencil point.
 Because we know the semantics of the stencil operation, optimizations such as loop unrolling or loop transposition can take advantage of this knowledge, which would be impossible if we were trying to perform loop unrolling or transposition without knowing the context.
-(AF: need a crisper example of this, ie what optimizations can we do to optimize neighbor iteration that would not necessarily apply to loops in general) We therefore leverage the dynamic features of modern languages like Python to defer until runtime what most libraries must do at compile time, and to do it with higher-level domain information than most compilers can assume.
+(AF: need a crisper example of this, ie what optimizations can we do to optimize neighbor iteration that would not necessarily apply to loops in general)